 Although not every PI agency requires prior work experience in a related field, many do.
 Furthermore, related work experience may be necessary to acquire a license in some states.

 Obtain State Licensure

 Before you can legally work as a PI, you will likely need to obtain a PI license from the state in which you plan to work.
 Nearly all states require PIs to hold appropriate licensure.
 Requirements vary from one state to the next, so check licensure requirements from the start as you begin your journey to become a PI.
-For example, in Arizona, an individual must document three years of relevant, full-time work experience before obtaining a license.
+For example, in Arizona, an individual must document three years of relevant, full-time work experience before obtaining a license.2

-You can begin working toward an exciting career in private investigations by earning your undergraduate degree at Grand Canyon University.
+You can begin working toward an exciting career in private investigation by earning your undergraduate degree at Grand Canyon University.
 The Bachelor of Science in Justice Studies from the College of Humanities and Social Sciences is ideally suited to this career field, as it covers key topics such as threat assessment, criminal procedure and criminal law.
 Click on Request Info at the top of your screen to get started today.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.